 The IBWC worked to address problems with giant salvinia (Salvinia molesta) and quagga mussels (Dreissena bugensis), two invasive species inhabiting the Lower Colorado River Basin.
 The Aquatic Nuisance Species Task Force conducted quarterly meetings to discuss the invasive species problem.
-Pesticide treatments and bio-control were used in 2009 to help control giant salvinia.
-The U.S. Fish and Wildlife Service applied herbicides to the Palo Verde Irrigation District's (PVID) outfall drain from April through October 2009; Reaches 2 to 4, 66 miles of the Lower Colorado River, were also treated.
-A total of 16,000 weevils were collected and relocated in the Quechan lagoon and Reach 4 of the Lower Colorado River to combat giant salvinia infestation; weevils were sited in Davis Lake and the PVID drain.
+The Palo Verde Irrigation District continued to treat giant salvinia along the irrigation drains with chemical and biological controls; the giant salvinia has been removed from two of the five reaches under treatment.
+The presence of giant salvinia is also being reduced in Mexico as a result of control efforts.
 The Bureau of Reclamation continued research on the quagga mussel colonization in the Lower Colorado River.
-No quagga mussels were noted at Morelos Dam by the IBWC.
+Quagga mussels have been reported at Imperial Dam, six bays in Senator's Wash, and on a float at the NIB gauge but are not causing maintenance or operational hazards.
+No quagga mussels were noted at Morelos Dam by the IBWC, but the presence of quagga mussels has been reported in Mexico.